MatiasEdM/HubbardED/README.md

     - (squared) Total Spin of the GS Wave Function.
     - Implementation of a Multi-Configurational Trial Wave Function with desired number of K-Space Determinants and Coefficients obtained form the exact solution or a sub-space diagonalization.
-    - Calculation of the Sign-Flip Potential of the Trial Wave Funciton and Exact Wave Funciton.
+    - Calculation of the Sign-Flip Potential of the Trial Wave Function and Exact Wave Funciton.
     - Relaxation of the FNA according to the P/Q Sub-Space Partition Scheme.
     - Diagonalization of the Stoquastized FNA-Hamiltonian.